10 best places to visit in Belgrade

 Fueled by a desire to live outdoors as much as possible, café culture is taken very seriously in this thriving southeast European destination.

-Unlike many waterside cities, Belgrade embraces both its rivers -- the Danube and the Sava -- turning both into playgrounds full of bars, restaurants, cycle paths and parkland.
+Unlike some waterside cities, Belgrade embraces both its rivers -- the Danube and the Sava -- turning both into playgrounds full of bars, restaurants, cycle paths and parkland.

-Whether you're a first-time visitor or a regular, these are the top 10 things in Belgrade you shouldn't miss.
+Whether you're a first-time visitor or a regular, these are the 10 best places in Belgrade you shouldn't miss when you travel there:

 Kalemegdan